 But what exactly is frittula?

-If you are brave enough to order a portion, Tony will reach underneath the cloth with his bare hand and grab a handful of ‘stuff’ from inside, slapping it onto some grease paper or a sesame bun along with a squirt of lemon and a liberal amount of black pepper.
+If you are brave enough to order a portion, Toni will reach underneath the cloth with his bare hand and grab a handful of ‘stuff’ from inside, slapping it onto some grease paper or a sesame bun, along with a squirt of lemon and a liberal amount of black pepper.

 As we finished licking the grease off our fingers, Marco gestured for us to follow him into the cobbled streets of Capo Market, where we’d find our next bite to eat.

 Walking through Capo Market is as good an introduction to Palermo as you can get (with the possible exception of Ballaro market), and your every sense will be aggressively stimulated.